 Planter:

 Ceramic Self Watering Planter or a pot that is at least 8″ / 1 gal.
-Raised beds and ollas can are also great choices.
+Raised beds and ollas can also be great choices.

 Soil: